-Change in fair value and net investment income are reported in the Statements of Revenues, Expenses and Changes in Net Position and are net of amounts allocated to external pool participants.
+Change in fair value and net investment income are reported in the Statements of Revenues, Expenses and Changes in Net Position and are net of amounts allocated to Custodial Investment Funds or External Pool Participants.

 Trust assets are invested in diversified portfolios of low-cost, no-load mutual funds and are priced at NAV as of fiscal year end.